Quafadas/dedav4s/docs/explanation/plotTargets.md

 # Targets
 You need to decide where you want to see the chart.
 For this library, the first class citizen is a browser...

 Every time an object is created which extends the "Spec" trait, it executes the ```newObject.show()``` side effect.
-That side effect requires context, provided through a
+That side effect requires context, provided through a [given](https://dotty.epfl.ch/docs/reference/contextual/givens.html) which is in scope.

+The targets are listed below, all accessible at ```viz.PlotTargets.xxxxx```

 ## Desktop Browser